scvadali/scvadali.github.io/_pages/projects.md

 ## Many-in-one wearable virtual musical instruments
 ### Indian Patent no. 481647 | Aug '16 - Feb '17 | Center for Innovation, IIT Madras

+While working on for the annual tech fest at IIT Madras, a few friends and I decided to build Indian musical instruments.

 1. Patented gesture-controlled musical instruments with sensor-loaded gloves, eliminating the need for physical structures
 2. Trained classification models to interpret hand and head movements and perform diverse instruments like violin, flute, tabla, guitar, on a single pair of gloves